harphub/oper-harp-verif/docs/Tutorial.md

 ```
 {verif:verif_path}/{verif:project_name}/harpPointVerif.harp.{parameter}.harp.{start_date}-{end_date}.harp.{forecast_model_1}.model.{forecast_model_2).model...{forecast_model_N}.rds
 ```
 Typically the filenames for the harp rds files should not be changed as the harp shiny app assumes a set format.
-Note that while the filenames do not contain information about the `verif:domains` considered, the domain selection is included in the rds files under the `station_group` variable.
+Note that while the filenames do not contain information about the `verif:domains` or `verif:doamins_UA` considered, the domain selection is included in the rds files under the `station_group` variable.

 If `post:create_png: TRUE`, then a suite of standard verification scores are plotted as png files for local visualisation.
 These local files will also include plots which are not available in harp's shiny app, such as forecast timeseries and station bias/rmse maps.
 These files should appear in:
 ```